julian36alvarez/Notas/Notas/EnglishB2/Notas.md

 "yet" is only for two things questions and negative sentences.

-I have just had breakfast.
+At 6:00 AM I have just had breakfast.

-I have already Done my work report.
+At 6:00 PM I have already Done my work report.

-I haven't Done my work report yet .
+At 5:00 PM I haven't Done my work report yet .

 I have just had lunch.